 Research findings

-This paper constructs a two-stage, three-player game model to study the effect of platform governance on firms’ review manipulation.
+This paper constructs a two-stage, three-player game model to study the effects of platform governance on firms’ review manipulation.
 By developing profit functions for the superior firm, the inferior firm, and the platform under different review manipulation scenarios, we discover several findings to understand the impact of platform governance on review manipulation.

-First, firms can still make a profit from manipulation despite governance.
-Even when platform governance is present, both superior and inferior firms can benefit from engaging in review manipulation.
-Superior firms, on the one hand, with a strong perceived quality advantage, may strategically manipulate reviews to further expand their market dominance.
+First, firms can still profit from manipulation despite the presence of platform governance.
+In fact, even when platform governance is present, both superior and inferior firms can benefit from engaging in review manipulation.
+Superior firms, on the one hand, with their strong perceived quality advantage, may strategically manipulate reviews to further expand their market dominance.
 Inferior firms, on the other hand, may resort to manipulation to mitigate the gap created by negative perceptions of quality in unmanipulated reviews.
-Our quantitative analysis reveals that governance, while effective in restricting manipulation, cannot fully eliminate the strategic advantages that firms may derive from manipulating reviews.
+Thus, our quantitative analysis reveals that governance, while effective in restricting manipulation, cannot fully eliminate the strategic advantages that firms derive from manipulating reviews.

 Second, manipulation does not necessarily harm platform profits.
-This finding is in line with previous studies [12], which revealed that some e-commerce platforms acquiesce to online review manipulation because they can benefit from it.
+This finding is in line with previous studies [12], which revealed that some e-commerce platforms acquiesce to online review manipulations because they can benefit from it.
 Contrary to conventional assumptions, our findings indicate that review manipulation does not inherently reduce platform profits.
 In fact, platforms may benefit financially from allowing some degree of manipulation, especially when their revenue model is commission-based.
-This finding is consistent with Long and Liu [23].
-Under specific conditions, platforms can achieve what we term “governance profit maximization,” where they implement governance not merely to curb manipulation but to optimize their own profitability.
-The platform’s ability to balance the cost of governance with the revenues generated from firms that engage in manipulation is crucial to this mechanism.
+This finding is consistent with the study of Long and Liu [23].
+Under specific conditions, platforms can achieve what we call “governance profit maximization,” where they implement governance not merely to curb manipulation but to optimize their own profitability.
+In the current study, the platform’s ability to balance the cost of governance with the revenues generated from firms engaged in manipulation is crucial to this mechanism.
 Thus, governance strategies can be both a protective measure and a means to sustain platform growth.

-Third, platform governance is a mechanism to resolve the prisoner’s dilemma.
-One of the core findings is that platform governance plays a critical role in resolving the prisoner’s dilemma that often traps competitive firms.
+Third, platform governance is a mechanism to resolve the so-called prisoner’s dilemma.
+One of the core findings is that platform governance plays a critical role in resolving this dilemma, which often traps competitive firms.
 In the absence of governance, firms—whether superior or inferior—are compelled to engage in review manipulation due to competitive pressures.
 This mutual manipulation leads to suboptimal outcomes for both parties.
-However, when the platform imposes governance measures, firms are disincentivized from manipulating, as the associated penalties and costs outweigh potential short-term gains.
-Governance thus provides firms with an opportunity to escape the destructive cycle of competitive manipulation.
-However, we find that this mechanism does not always hold.
-In Section 4.5, we demonstrate that within certain ranges, even with platform governance, manipulation is not the optimal strategy for firms when they both choose to engage in it.
-From a broader perspective, this behavior can instead lead them into a prisoner’s dilemma.
+However, when the platform imposes governance measures, firms are disincentivized from manipulating, as the associated penalties and costs outweigh the potential short-term gains.
+Thus, we can say that governance provides firms with an opportunity to escape the destructive cycle of competitive manipulation.
+However, we also find that this mechanism does not always hold.
+In Section 4.5, we demonstrate that, even with platform governance, within certain ranges, manipulation is not the optimal strategy for firms when they both choose to engage in it.
+From a broader perspective, this behavior can lead them into a prisoner’s dilemma.

 In addition, by incorporating time into our model, we also analyze the impact of time on platform governance.
 The interaction between platform governance and firm manipulation is dynamic and evolves over time.
-In the early stages, platforms may delay implementing governance to benefit from the initial influx of consumers brought by manipulated reviews.
+In the early stages, platforms may delay implementing governance to benefit from the initial influx of consumers brought on by manipulated reviews.
 However, as time progresses and manipulation becomes more evident, the platform is likely to introduce governance measures.
-This transition is driven by the long-term necessity of maintaining consumer trust and market integrity, which eventually outweighs the short-term revenue gains from unfiltered manipulation.
-Our simulations demonstrate that over time, the benefits of governance stabilize, while the platform’s profitability remains robust due to enhanced consumer trust.
+This transition is driven by the long-term necessity of maintaining consumer trust and market integrity, eventually outweighing short-term revenue gains from unfiltered manipulation.
+Our simulations demonstrate that, over time, the benefits of governance stabilize, while the platform’s profitability remains robust due to enhanced consumer trust.

 Theoretical contributions